RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab07/README.md

     *3scale, through it's [zync](https://github.com/3scale/zync/) component, already synchronized the application information into the Red Hat SSO security realm*.

 1. Click on the **CLIENT_ID** link to view the details.

+*Remember to select CLIENT_ID with the one you got in the [API Security Lab](../lab05/#step-4-create-a-test-app).
+It will easily identificable as its and hexadecimal name*.

     ![24-client-application](images/consume-24.png "Client Application")

-    *Remember to replace CLIENT_ID with the one you got in the [API Security Lab](../lab05/#step-4-create-a-test-app).
-It will easily identificable as its and hexadecimal name*.

 1. Scroll down, type in and select the following options in the application configuration: